jeff5/python-with-science/doc/source/cyclic_trochoid/cyclic_trochoid.rst

 and your commands like ``forward`` and ``left``, went to that unnamed turtle.
-Here you'll create two other turtles, and send your commands to each of them by name.
+Here you'll create two other turtles, and send commands to each of them by name.

 First, let's see how this works.
 Start the project with an `empty Trinket`_.